V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 The calculation of who to pair and to find nearby or relevant players to notify is a N^2 loop if done normally.

+Create a separate system for movement that happens every frame that is only handled once per frame in a singular class.

-Create seperate systems for movement versus notifies like a trade request.
+Create a separate system for notifies like a trade request.

 ## Describe the proposed option and how it helps to overcome the problem or limitation